emerald-dao/1-non-fungible-token/README.md

 🚨🚨🚨 TODO: ADD IMAGE HERE 🚨🚨🚨

-🔏 You can also check out your smart contract `ExampleNFT  .cdc` in `flow/cadence/HelloWorld.cdc`.
+🔏 You can also check out your smart contract `ExampleNFT.cdc` in `flow/cadence/HelloWorld.cdc`.

 💼 Take a quick look at how your contract get deployed in `flow.json`.